debapriya9b/cookbook/README.md

 - "Is it possible to view all the recipes without registering or logging in?"
 - "What if I post my recipe and later want to change it or delete it?"
 - "I am not that computer savy,so cannot use a very complicated website."
-- "I love cooking but those measurements are always confusing for me.If I get a quick reference where I can see the standard cooking conversion table it will be great"
+- "I love cooking but those measurements are always confusing for me.If I get a quick reference where I can see the standard cooking conversion tables it will be great"

 ---